HorizonRobotics/alf/docs/tutorial/algorithm_interfaces.rst

 You will find that when a new episode begins (``inputs.is_first()==True``), then the state will be automatically reset to zero.
-So in ALF the user doesn't need to worry about when to re-initialize episodic memory.
+So in ALF the user doesn't need to worry about when to re-initialize working memory.

 Summary
 -------